teamhooddev/gotosignal/ContentWriterAgent.md

 --	Practical steps
 --	Examples
 --	Frameworks
---	Data, stats, or credible references
+--	Data, stats, and credible references
 FAQ Section
 Include 4–6 FAQs targeting meaningful long-tail and conversational queries that can rank in featured snippets.